openkfw/Oscar/doc/development/development.md

 Now you have successfully connected to the service in Storage account.

-1. In terminal start app with `./start.sh` a run `./runinitialload.sh` to have data in the Azurite.
+1. In terminal start app with `./start.sh` or `./start_postgis.sh` a run `./runinitialload.sh` to have data in the Azurite.
 2. Click on Toggle Explorer button in the left sidebar.
 3. In Microsoft Azure Storage Explorer click on Refresh All.
 4. Path to Blob Containers is Local & Attached -> Storage Accounts -> Display name.